-How the New Tax Law Impacts the Way That You Will Make Charitable Contributions.
+Making the Most of Your Charitable Giving: How the New Tax Law Impacts the Way You Make Charitable Contributions.

 Even with changes to the tax code, taxes can be minimized through the use of tax efficient gifting strategies, therefore increasing your capacity to be charitable.